Back to blog stories

 10) A simple enquiry form Keep it short: name, contact, what they need, and timeline.
 Optional: budget range to qualify leads.

-11) Tracking for the moments that matter At minimum, track: CTA clicks, form submissions, and phone clicks.
-If you can’t measure enquiries, you can’t improve them.
+11) Tracking for the moments that matter At minimum, track CTA clicks, form submissions, WhatsApp clicks, and phone clicks.
+If you cannot measure enquiries, you cannot improve them.

 12) A follow-up system Decide what happens after a lead comes in: confirmation message, response SLA, and who owns the reply.